Tech-X Photonics Simulation

 We use the finite-difference time-domain FDTD method to perform a full-wave simulation of photonic structures.
 Tech-X has the expertise in nanophotonic device modeling to create your photonic integrated circuit simulation and the capability to perform simulations using a grid containing billions of cells.

-We are currently providing customer support through simulation services.
+We are offering VSim licenses and simulation services.
 If you are interested in learning more, contact us.